bigbadplayer/DatePickerGO/README.md

 The app has a taskbar icon; right click on that to see the [Help] for the navigation infos; or for the [Options].
 The latter will open an .ini file.
 You can find some instructions how to set up the parameters for your taste.
 The lines started with semicolon (;) are comment lines.
 Editable parameters like: ParameterName=Value.
 String ("not numbers") parameters needed to put in quotation marks.

 ## Intention and Use Cases
 I was always bad at months and days.
 And I need to insert dates regularly into e-mails, documents and spreadsheets during my work.
 Always need to check the Windows Taskbar's Calendar, then need to remember the date, then type it without any typo.
-Once, I've seen a VBA add-in for Excel, similar to this aproach.
+Once, I've seen a VBA add-in for Excel, similar to this DatePicker approach.
 And I liked it very much.
 I wished to use it _everywhere_.
 Then I found a little Autohotkey script on [Thierry Dalon's Blog](https://tdalon.blogspot.com/2020/09/autohotkey-insert-date.html).
 That was the base of this app.
 I turned it into AHK v2, made possible to select ranges.
 I'm not a programmer, it was fun to learn Ahk through the process.
 Then I guessed, it would be helpful to almost anyone who use windows and sometimes need to type some dates.
 Then I added some 'universal' functions for those users, who don't know how to use Autohotkey.
 They can configure some basic functions via a simple ini file.
 The main use of this tool is the quick-date-insertion, during editing e-mails, documents, spreadsheets, web-forms, etc.

 I was trying to keep in mind that, there are plenty of date formats.
 If you are in a multi-national environment/company, you may use multiple formats simultaneously.
 That's why I added more than one date-format options.
 The fourth one is specially for managers, who thinking in week numbers.